sashkaoligarh/The-challenge/README.md

  - first list should stay untouched

- - children items in second list should be connected to their parents and rendered recursively (see list.jpg)
+ - children items in second list should be connected to their parents and rendered recursively (see list.jpg), create a function and form a tree for it

 ```
 [